elidoran/node-bonce/README.md

 #### Command Options: Input File

+You can avoid providing an input file.
+Read on, and, read [Specifying Modules](#command-options-specifying-modules).

+By default, *bonce* will look for an input file at *node_modules/browserify.js*.
+So, when the input file has that name it doesn't need to be specified on the command line or in the options file.

 The *cosmos:browserify* build tool expects an input file where variables and require statements are specified.
 This is passed to Browserify as the *entry file*.
 Although this is possible with *bonce* it can be avoided.

 1. by default each installed module will be required and assigned to a variable created from the module's name.
 It will remove invalid characters from the module name and convert to camel case.
 For example, module *upper-case* becomes `upperCase`.
 2. you may specify the name of the variable by naming the module to require in the command, or the options file.
 Put a `#` symbol after the name of the module and then the name of the variable.
 For example, to require the *upper-case* module and assign it to a variable named `toUpperCase` use: `upper-case#toUpperCase`.

 If you still want to specify an input file simply put the path to the file in the command, or options file, and ensure the name ends with 'browserify.js' (that can be the whole name).
-If you want the file to be in your Meteor package (makes sense) then hide it from the Meteor build tool by placing the file inside the top of *node_modules* directory.
+If you want the file to be in your Meteor package directory (makes sense) then it must be hidden from the Meteor build tool by placing the file inside the top of *node_modules* directory.

-By default, *bonce* will look for an input file at *node_modules/browserify.js*.

-To avoid requiring you to write *node_modules/* it will search for the specified input file in *node_modules*, as well as using the path you specify as is.
-Of course, name the file to match the default and you won't need to specify it at all.

 #### Command Options: Output File

+This is the browserified result to add to your *package.js* file.

 By default, the browserified result is written to a file at `<basedir>/package.browserified.js`.